 Why spend the day behind the wheel when you can hop aboard a bus!
 Journey to Northumberland with coach operators who offer various stop offs points and great links to Newcastle.
 Northumberland has excellent bus services which will allow you to enjoy a day out in the county, hopping from attraction to market town, admiring the stunning views and beautiful countryside from your window.
 It’s the perfect excuse to indulge in a pub lunch, sample some local ale and let someone else do the driving!

 Kids go free this summer with Arriva and can travel for a pound with Go North East.
 Single bus fares for adults have also been capped at £2 until October 2023, increasing to £2.50 until November 2024.

 Just over three hours away from London Kings Cross, train stations on the East Coast mainline from London include: Newcastle, Morpeth, Alnmouth and Berwick.
 Connecting rail services also link with towns in Hexham, Haltwhistle, Corbridge and Prudhoe in the west of the county.

 TransPennine Express run services across the north of England connecting you to the Northumberland Coast via Newcastle; and call at Morpeth, Alnmouth and Berwick Upon Tweed before carrying on to Edinburgh.

-You can save over 50%* when you book your train tickets in advance at tpexpress.co.uk or via the TPE App.
+You could save over 50%* when you book your train tickets in advance at tpexpress.co.uk or via the TPE App.

 Booking in advance with TransPennine Express offers great value for money on many longer distance journeys and you get to reserve a seat.
 Tickets go on sale up to 24 weeks in advance which is when they are at their cheapest.